Kritikasah03/3rd-year-computer-vision/README.md

 # 3rd-year-computer-vision
-# Face Recognition and Attendance System
+# Face Recognition and Person Tracking

 This README explains how to set up and run the project.
 All commands are written after === and should be executed in the terminal.